jakublipinski/jakublipinski.com/en/polidea.markdown

 order: 100
 ref: polidea
 ---
 Polidea was founded in 2009 as a software development studio delivering digital products.
-It gathered a team of experienced software engineers, testers and project managers who are passionate about what they do.
+It has gathered a team of experienced software engineers, designers, testers and project managers who are passionate about what they do.
 Working at the intersection of business and technology Polidea delivers end-to-end digital solutions cooperating with clients from all around the world in the areas of healthcare, fintech, consumer electronics and more!

-I was priviliged to serve as Polidea CEO for its first 7 years.
+I was privileged to serve as Polidea CEO for its first 7 years.
 Currently I'm the chairman of the supervisory board.

 ## Stories